About Susan

 I left the wet world of the Hennigan School pool because I wanted to open a children's bookstore.
 While I waited for that to happen, I started doing calligraphy, which had been an occasional pastime since high school.
 I became obsessed.
 I eventually worked at it commercially doing invitations, diplomas, certificates, menus, wedding proposals, poems, logos--the works.
 I also exhibited calligraphic work as a fine artist and taught an Introduction to Calligraphy course at Rivier College.

 After about ten years, calligraphy began to lose its magic.
 The commercial work was beginning to bore me, the clients were driving me crazy, and the fine art work was no longer satisfying.
 I wanted to do something more personal and less interpretive.
 After experiments with painting and surface design on fabric, I discovered the book form.
-I made books as artwork and I also made books for and about my young son.
-When he was in pre-school, I showed his teacher a valentine accordion book with a red ribbon threaded through slits in the pages.
-When her first words were, "Hand-eye coordination," I knew there were possibilities for making books with children.
-Since that time, I've taught over thirty thousand students and teachers from grades pre-K through 8.
+I made books as artwork and also for and about my young son.

 Back to Top